website-checks/website-checks/README.md

 # website-checks

-`website-checks` checks websites with multiple services.
+`website-checks` checks websites with multiple services and generates PDF files of the reports.

 These are currently:
 * crt.sh